Mounikab12/Customer-Segmentation-RFM/README.md

 This repository contains the **RFM (Recency, Frequency, Monetary) Analysis** notebook used for customer segmentation.
 The analysis aims to segment customers based on their purchasing behavior, which helps businesses identify high-value customers and tailor marketing strategies accordingly.

 ## Project Structure
-**Data**: The folder where datasets used for analysis are stored (e.g., CSV files).
-**Preprocessing in Databricks**: several preprocessing steps were performed to clean and prepare the data for analysis.
-**RFM_Analysis**: The main notebook containing the RFM analysis process.
+**Data**: The folder where datasets used for analysis are stored (e.g., CSV files).\n **Preprocessing in Databricks**: several preprocessing steps were performed to clean and prepare the data for analysis.\n **RFM_Analysis**: The main notebook containing the RFM analysis process.

 ## Steps Involved in RFM Analysis